riscv-collab/riscv-gnu-toolchain/README.md

 ilp32f (32-bit with single-precision in registers and double in memory, niche use only), lp64 lp64f lp64d (same but with 64-bit long and pointers).

-### Installation (Linux multilib)
+### Installation (Newlib/Linux multilib)

-To build the Linux cross-compiler with support for both 32-bit and 64-bit, run the following commands:
+To build either cross-compiler with support for both 32-bit and 64-bit, run the following command:

     ./configure --prefix=/opt/riscv --enable-multilib

-    make linux
+And then either `make` or `make linux` for the Newlib or Linux cross-compiler respectively.

-The multilib compiler will have the prefix riscv64-unknown-linux-gnu-, but will be able to target both 32-bit and 64-bit systems.
+The multilib compiler will have the prefix riscv64-unknown-elf- or riscv64-unknown-linux-gnu-, but will be able to target both 32-bit and 64-bit systems.
+It will support the most common `-march`/`-mabi` options, which can be seen by using the `--print-multi-lib` flag on either cross-compiler.

 ### Troubleshooting Build Problems